katzer/cordova-plugin-local-notifications/README.md

 ### Android

-- Channels are not configurable.
-A default channel will be created with [IMPORTANCE_DEFAULT](https://developer.android.com/reference/android/app/NotificationManager#IMPORTANCE_DEFAULT), the id `default-channel-id` and the name `Default channel`.
+- A default channel will be created with [IMPORTANCE_DEFAULT](https://developer.android.com/reference/android/app/NotificationManager#IMPORTANCE_DEFAULT), the id `default-channel-id` and the name `Default channel`.
 The name ist not translatable.

 ## Basics